Bowman's Bus Services: History

+In early 1974, Bowman's became an AAT Kings contractor.

 With falling revenues and rising costs, on 11 February 1974 the routes of Bowman's, along with those of 11 other operators, were taken over by the Municipal Tramways Trust.

 Fleet

 Up until the late 1950s, the fleet had primarily consisted of front-engined Fords.
 In 1959, the first of 15 Commers was delivered.
 These were followed by Bedford SBs and Hino RC320Ps.
 When operations ceased in February 1974, the fleet consisted of 36 buses and six coaches.
 All passed to the Municipal Tramways Trust.

 Depots

-In 1970, Bowman's opened a state of the art facility in St Agnes.
+In 1970, Bowman's opened a new all under cover depot on 3.25 acres on the corner of North East and Tolley roads, St Agnes replacing depots in Hope Valley and North Adelaide.
+Having been rebuilt in 1980 and 1989, the depot remains in use with Torrens Transit.